Knowledge Sources

 - New sitemap or crawl pages can be added.

-- Missing or removed pages can be removed from the index.
+- Missing or removed pages and files are removed from the index.

 See Retrain & Update for refresh and retry guidance.